Sign in

 Hareruya Pantry

-Ice cream mochi at Hareruya Pantry
+Ice Cream Mochi at Hareruya Pantry

-Have you ever tried yukimi daifuku?
-The nostalgic Japanese treat wraps ice cream in a thin blanket of mochi (rice cake), resulting in a bite that’s soft, chewy and sweet.
-Try an elevated version at Hareruya, a Melbourne dessert takeaway-slash-convenience store overlooking Lincoln Square.
-Each serve is wrapped to order, encasing gelato flavours like matcha, sesame, yuzu and Calpico (a Japanese soft drink).
-You can also get your scoop inside a rice wafer sandwich – called monaka – and pick up miso brownies and castella cakes to enjoy in the park.
+Try an elevated version at Hareruya, a Melbourne dessert takeaway-slash convenience store.
+Each serve is wrapped to order, encasing gelato flavours like matcha, sesame and yuzu.
+You can also get your scoop inside a rice wafer sandwich and pick up miso brownies and castella cakes.

 15–17 Lincoln Square South, Carlton